propeldata/propel-nextjs-starter-app/README.md

 ### Set up your local development environment

-Rename the `env.sample` file in the project's root directory to `.env.local`, then edit that file to contain your own API keys.
+Rename the `.env.sample` file in the project's root directory to `.env.local`, then edit that file to contain your own API keys.

 ```.env
 CLIENT_ID_SAMPLE_APP=1jb...